Skip to menu Skip to content Skip to footer

 Master of Tourism, Hotel and Event Management

-The lecturers at UQ are really approachable and helpful.
-You can have a consultation with them at any time and they’re more than happy to answer any questions.
+The lecturers at UQ are approachable and helpful.
+You can have a consultation with them at any time and they’re more than happy to answer your questions.

-Ayushi: I like that you have a lot of support available.
-I felt the support even before I was a student and throughout the enrolment process.
-You can get mentored by senior students in the BEL Buddies program and the teachers are amazing.
-They’re very interactive and it’s very easy to talk to them.
+Ayushi: I like that there’s a lot of support available.
+I felt this even before I was a student, throughout the enrolment process.
+Senior students in the BEL Buddies program offer mentoring, and the teachers are amazing; it’s easy to talk to them.

-The best thing about the program is the networking opportunities with people working in the industry.
-There are also a lot of opportunities to network and make friends at events held by UQ clubs and societies.
+The best thing about the program is the many networking opportunities to meet people working in the industry.

 How has your time at UQ and the Master of Tourism, Hotel and Event Management prepared you to achieve your career goals?

-Ayushi: My ultimate goal is to start my own sustainable events business in India.
-Studying this program has benefitted me greatly because I now understand the practical side of events, not just the theory, which I will definitely use in the future.
-Sustainability is deeply embedded in each course in this program.
+Ayushi: My ultimate goal is to start my own sustainable events business in India, so studying this program has benefitted me greatly.
+Sustainability is deeply embedded in each course in this program, and I now understand the practical side of events, not just the theory.

-The work experience opportunities I’ve completed while at UQ included an internship, where I helped organise and create a corporate event.
+I gained work experience through an internship, where I helped organise and create a corporate event.
 I learned a lot from this experience that I was able to incorporate and utilise throughout the program.

-Ultimately, I feel like I’ll have a lot of opportunities after my graduation and better chances to stand out and achieve managerial-level roles back home, because that’s what this program focuses on.
+I feel like I’ll have a lot of opportunities after my graduation and be able to stand out and achieve managerial-level roles back home, because that’s what this program focuses on.

 Ayushi student